Last Updated on

 The Pain Points

 The e-commerce firm has been operating for 12 years and served as a key platform for its customers on both the sides, Merchants & Consumers.
 However, as the organization grew, the internal operating structure did not.
 A lack of clarity around roles and responsibilities made it difficult for teams to react, grow, and scale from both a business and a personal development perspective.
-Without structured accountability, existing business metrics, scaling up plans & changes in business strategy, all of them were at risk.
+Without structured accountability (See 2 critical tools that gauge this at system level – Alignment Index & Ownership – Accountability Index), existing business metrics, scaling up plans & changes in business strategy, all of them were at risk.

 The organization needed to rethink their current structure and ways of working and shift their operating model squarely towards how customers shop in the digital space.
 They needed to also build in a culture ready and able to support this work.
 They embarked on an organizational redesign affecting hundreds of employees with a specific emphasis on creating strategic alignment and mapping roles directly to the customer experience.